ABOUT BIG SCREEN ENTERTAINMENT GROUP (OTC BSEG):

 By selling, distributing or producing television programming both in the reality television programming and drama/comedy scripted shows

+In addition, the company's global distribution subsidiaries are in the process of signing several completed big budget films for distribution in the USA and Asia.
 The production division has signed an option on a new script in development by Taj Jackson, nephew of Michael Jackson, and the Brazilian Sco triplets (Thaisa, Thaina, and Thayana Sco) on a project titled CODE Z. Taj Jackson is also on board to direct.
-The film is inspired by Taj’s iconic uncle, Michael Jackson’s number one selling album of all time, THRILLER.
+The film is inspired by Taj’s iconic uncle number one selling album of all time, THRILLER.

 On the production front, BSEG anticipates being able to begin its first Sino-U.S. co-production, Snow White – Adventure in China, with a budget of $15 million USD.

 The Company also signed a Term Sheet for the Jules Verne project 20,000 Leagues Under the Sea with K7 Global.
 Development of the project is underway with Chinese investors.